 Programmatic advertising is a broad term that covers all the processes of buying and selling of digital advertising space autonomously.
-Sophisticated algorithms behind the scenes run a digital auction house primarily.
+Sophisticated algorithms behind the scenes primarily run a digital auction house.
 Artificial intelligence is the primary driver of this auction house.
 First, you decide your bid price, and the winner of the bidding gets the space.
-But it’s not as cut and dry.
+But it’s not quite that cut and dry.

 Programmatic audio advertising is automated selling and insertion of ads in audio content like podcasts, digital radio, and streaming music services.
-Programmatic advertising is creating a multi-channel marketing platform to reach your audience when and wherever they are.
+Programmatic advertising is creating a multi-channel marketing platform to reach your audience wherever they are and at the right time.
 You can reach them off and online, unlike other digital marketing techniques.

 Audio advertising allows you to reach your audience on their way to and from work.
-Maybe while they are at the gym, imagine a listener about to start a new podcast and your advertisement is part of the pre-roll before the show begins.
-Programmatic audio advertising makes all this possible in real-time autonomously.
+For example, imagine your ideal potential customer is at the gym, putting their earbuds in, about to start a new podcast, and your advertisement is part of the pre-roll before the show begins.
+Programmatic audio advertising makes all this possible in real-time, autonomously.
 Besides determining your budget, the only other primary concern is creating the perfect ad.

 Benefits of programmatic audio advertising

 Mobile connection is a huge benefit when it comes to engagement, especially when targeting Gen Z and younger on their mobile devices.
-Audio can connect to a listener that is already engaged in an action.
-Similar to how native ads make their way across inconspicuously.
+Audio can connect to a listener that is already engaged in an action, similar to how native ads make their way across text inconspicuously.

-Since we are speaking of targeting, programmatic audio advertising offers the same level of refined targeting you would expect from all other forms of programmatic advertising.
-Additionally, you can also choose your demographics, types of genres, or playlists.
+Speaking of targeting, programmatic audio advertising offers the same level of refined targeting you would expect from all other forms of programmatic advertising.
+Additionally, you can choose your demographics, types of genres, or playlists.
 You have the option of deciding the frequency at which your targets see and hear your ads.
-Accompanying display ads along with audio ads are multi-channel.
-Regardless of device, your audience can listen to and understand your brand.
+Accompanying display ads with audio ads make them multi-channel.
+Regardless of the device, your audience can listen to and understand your brand.

 Since you have traditional digital marketing campaigns going, it’s not difficult to introduce audio as well.
 Adding audio advertising to an existing campaign gives you a complete look at your target audience’s behavior.
-Programmatic insights give far better detail on how your campaign is performing by adding audio; you gain more data to work with.
+By adding audio, programmatic insights give far better detail on how your campaign is performing because you gain more data to work with.
 More data equals better control over who you target.
 Find what is and what isn’t working and make those changes in real-time.